-Chris will discuss how to approach each step in turning an idea into a real product as outlined in his eBook, "The Inventor's Mind".
+Chris discussed how to approach each step in turning an idea into a real product as outlined in his eBook, "The Inventor's Mind".
+(11/14/12)

 Their product line includes baskets, fan guards, display stands, easels, food processing equipment, computer frames and stands, furniture components, and saddle rigging.

 Kaspar Die & Tool offers design and machining services for forming, stamping, progressive, coil-feed and other high-volume production tooling for metal, plastic, leather, and cloth manufacturers.
 (10/23/02)